cagataykiziltan/DapperAbstraction/README.md

 # DapperIntegration
-Dapper Integration with some basic query method examples by Mustafa Çağatay KIZILTAN
+Dapper abstraction with some basic query method examples by Mustafa Çağatay KIZILTAN

 This is a dapper integration that you can download, examine and use easily